uran1980/web-dev-blog/Nginx/nginx-pitfalls.md

 }
 ```

 Besides making the configuration file easier to read.
 This approach decreases nginx processing requirements.
-We got rid of the spurious if.
-We're also using $scheme which doesn't hardcodes the URI scheme you're using, be it http or https.
+We got rid of the spurious `if`.
+We're also using `$scheme` which doesn't hardcodes the URI scheme you're using, be it *http* or *https*.

 [к началу](#%D0%9A%D0%BE%D0%BD%D1%84%D0%B8%D0%B3%D1%83%D1%80%D0%B0%D1%86%D0%B8%D1%8F-nginx-%D0%B8-%D0%BF%D0%BE%D0%B4%D0%B2%D0%BE%D0%B4%D0%BD%D1%8B%D0%B5-%D0%BA%D0%B0%D0%BC%D0%BD%D0%B8)